okfn/opendefinition/source/open-definition-dev.markdown

 ##### 1.1 Open License

 The **work** *must* be available under an open **license** (as defined in Section 1).
-Any additional terms accompanying the work (such as a terms of use) *must not* contradict the terms of the license.
+Any additional terms accompanying the work (such as a terms of use, or patents held by the licensor) *must not* contradict the terms of the license.

 ##### 1.2 Access